bell-person-ii/SpringFileApi/README.md

 ### when Download Image file
 1. Request the image file through url [~~/fileSystem/{file_name.(extension)}]
-2. Then, if the image you request is Exist,  API Returns it Through ResponseBody!
+2. If the image you request is Exist, API Returns it Through ResponseBody!